-- 70.4 The Chair may, at their discretion, accept written evidence from a third party unable or unwilling to attend the hearing (see paragraph 66, page 12). - 70.5 The Chair will invite the Appellant to present their case to the panel. - 70.6 The Chair will then offer the representative(s) of the awarding body the opportunity to question the Appellant. - 70.7 The Chair and the panel members will then have the opportunity to question the appellant. - 70.8 The Chair will then invite the representative(s) of the awarding body to present their case to the panel. - 70.9 The Chair will offer the appellant the opportunity to question the representative(s) of the awarding body. - 70.10 The Chair and the panel members will then have the opportunity to question the representative(s) of the awarding body. - 70.11 The Chair will offer the representative(s) of the awarding body an opportunity to sum up their case, should they wish to do so..
-Awarding bodies will not introduce new information at this stage. - 70.12 The Chair will then offer the Appellant an opportunity to sum up their case, should they wish to do so.
-Appellants will not introduce new information at this stage. - 70.13 The Chair will then invite the Appellant and their representative(s) and the awarding body representative(s) to withdraw, but to remain available for a brief time whilst the panel determines whether they wish to ask any further questions of either the Appellant or the awarding body representative(s). - 70.14 If the panel determines that they do wish to ask further questions, both the Appellant and their representative(s) and the awarding body representative(s) will be asked to return to the hearing. - 70.15 At the conclusion of all questions, the Appellant and their representative(s), and the awarding body representative(s) will be informed that the hearing is complete and they may leave. - 71 The panel will deliberate in private.
-In reaching its decision, the appeals panel will apply, as appropriate, the tests set out in paragraph 69, page 12.
-Where the appeal relates to the awarding body's procedures, the appeals panel will also consider whether any remedial action subsequently taken by the awarding body was sufficient to rectify the matter.
+- 70.4 The Chair may, at their discretion, accept written evidence from a third party unable or unwilling to attend the hearing (see paragraph 66, page 16). - 70.5 The Chair will invite the appellant to present their case to the panel. - 70.6 The Chair will then offer the representative(s) of the awarding body the opportunity to question the appellant. - 70.7 The Chair and the panel members will then have the opportunity to question the appellant. - 70.8 The Chair will then invite the representative(s) of the awarding body to present their case to the panel. - 70.9 The Chair will offer the appellant the opportunity to question the representative(s) of the awarding body. - 70.10 The Chair and the panel members will then have the opportunity to question the representative(s) of the awarding body. - 70.11 The Chair will offer the representative(s) of the awarding body an opportunity to sum up their case, should they wish to do so.
+Awarding bodies will not introduce new information at this stage. - 70.12 The Chair will then offer the appellant an opportunity to sum up their case, should they wish to do so.
+The appellant will not introduce new information at this stage. - 70.13 The Chair will then invite the appellant and their representative(s) and the awarding body representative(s) to withdraw but to remain available for a brief time whilst the panel determines whether they wish to ask any further questions of either the appellant or the awarding body representative(s). - 70.14 If the panel determines that they do wish to ask further questions, both the appellant and their representative(s) and the awarding body representative(s) will be asked to return to the hearing. - 70.15 At the conclusion of all questions, the appellant and their representative(s) and the awarding body representative(s) will be informed that the hearing is complete and they may leave. - 71 The panel will deliberate in private.
+In reaching its decision, the appeal panel will apply, as appropriate, the tests set out in paragraph 69, page 16.
+Where the appeal relates to the awarding body's procedures, the appeal panel will also consider whether any remedial action subsequently taken by the awarding body was sufficient to rectify the matter.

-The appeals panel may decide to uphold the appeal or not to uphold it.
+The appeal panel may decide to uphold the appeal or not to uphold it.
 If the appeal is upheld, the panel may:

-- refer the matter back to the appropriate awarding body officer for further consideration on such basis as the panel may direct; or - direct the awarding body to carry out further work; - in a malpractice appeal, remove or confirm the finding of malpractice and/ or confirm or amend the sanction.
+- refer the matter back to the appropriate awarding body officer for further consideration on such basis as the panel may direct; or - direct the awarding body to carry out further work;

+in a malpractice appeal, remove or confirm the finding of malpractice and/ or confirm or amend the sanction (including, where required, increasing the level or severity of the sanction).